Vandana Katariya

-Kataria has played for the senior national team in more than 200 international matches.
 She was a part of the Indian team that won a bronze medal at the 2014 Asian Games and represented India at the 2016 Rio Olympics.
 She has cited Argentine Luciana Aymar as her favorite player.

 In March 2022, Kataria was awarded the Padma Shri, India's fourth-highest civilian award, in recognition of her distinguished contribution in the field of sports.

 Early life

-Katariya was born on 15 April 1992, in Roshnabad - Haridwar, Uttar Pradesh (now in Uttarakhand).
+Katariya was born at Roshnabad, Haridwar district in then Uttar Pradesh, now in Uttarakhand.
 Her father Nahar Singh works as a master technician in BHEL, Haridwar.
-Hailing from Roshnabad in Haridwar district, Vandana is one of the most improved players upfront for India in the last couple of years.
-The youngster first made her junior international debut in 2006 before going on to make her senior international debut four years later.
-She is from Uttarakhand.
+She has been among the most improved players upfront for India in the last couple of years.
+The youngster first made her junior international debut in 2006 before going on to make her senior international debut in 209 at Kazan, Russia in the FIH Champions Challenge II Tournament.

 Career

 Katariya was picked in the Indian junior team in 2006 and she made it to the senior national team in 2010.
 She was a part of the team that won bronze at the 2013 Junior World Cup in Mönchengladbach, Germany.
 She was India's top scorer in the tournament, having scored 5 goals in 4 games.
 In an interview she called the bronze medal her favorite moment, "It has to be when we won the bronze medal at the World Cup in Germany.
 My father was called by the media and he had tears in his eyes.
 So, making my father proud is the best moment of my hockey career."
 She won her 100th cap while playing against Canada in 2014 Commonwealth Games in Glasgow, Scotland.
 "We clearly missed Vandana during the Hawke's Bay Cup.
 Her being back in the team strengthens our attack as she is good with speed and skill, to break the defence chain, which at times leaves the opponents on the back foot," said Kataria's 21-year-old teammate Poonam Rani.
 Katariya was honored with Hockey India's Player of the Year Award in 2014.
 At the Round 2 of the 2014–15 FIH Hockey World League, she finished with 11 goals top-scorer, with India winning the tournament.
 "In my book, Vandana is one of the top forwards in world hockey.
 She is quick, can score goals, can defend and is improving all the time," Indian women's hockey team's stop-gap coach Roelant Oltmans said after her performance in Round 2 League.
 In November 2016, Katariya was retained as the skipper of the Indian women's hockey team for the Test Series against Australia and led the team in Melbourne from 23 to 30 November.

 After qualifying for 2016 Summer Olympics Katariya said: